About the Journal

 Advertising Policy

 The Review of Disability Studies reaches an international audience in the field of disability studies.
-Inquiries regarding affiliations with other major organizations in the field may be directed to rdsj + AT SIGN + hawaii DOT edu [note: this email has been spelled out to avoid spam web spiders and bots.]
+Inquiries regarding affiliations with other major organizations in the field may be directed to [email protected].

 Subscribers are academics, advocates, and libraries.
 It is a highly receptive audience for appropriately targeted advertising.
 Research shows that specialty journals such as the Review of Disability Studies are cited by professionals as the most useful source of information for the purchase of products and services, more so than conferences, direct mail, and direct sales.
-Organizations who wish to be vetted as potential advertisers or affiliates are invited to contact the email address above.
+Organizations who wish to be vetted as potential advertisers or affiliates are invited to contact the editors at [email protected].

 Frequently Asked Questions